 - Trust/SMSF with individual trustee

 For individual trustees, the reporting requirements will remain unchanged as they were defined as non-reporting counterparties in ASIC Derivative Transaction Rules (Reporting) 2013.
 Instead of an LEI, the counterparty ID will be the internal trading platform ID.

 For joint individual trustees, the reporting requirements will remain unchanged as they were defined as non-reporting counterparties in ASIC Derivative Transaction Rules (Reporting) 2013.
 Instead of an LEI, the counterparty ID will be the internal trading platform ID.

 How can TRAction Fintech assist you to comply with trade reporting obligations?

-TRAction Fintech closely monitor the LEI requirements and ensure our clients are compliant with the latest changes under the new regulations.
+TRAction Fintech closely monitors the LEI requirements and ensures our clients are compliant with the latest changes under the new regulations.

 If you would like to discuss the process of getting LEIs for your clients or have any questions, feel free to contact us.